-- BGMN Executable Selects the BGMN executable file.
+BGMN Executable Selects the BGMN executable file.
 This file is part of the BGMN installation.
 It is called BGMN.
-EXE on Windows, and bgmn on Mac OS X and Linux. - MakeGEQ Executable Selects the MakeGEQ executable file.
+EXE on Windows, and bgmn on Mac OS X and Linux.

+MakeGEQ Executable Selects the MakeGEQ executable file.
 This file is part of the BGMN installation.
-It is called MakeGEQ.
-EXE on Windows, and makegeq on Mac OS X and Linux. - Geomet Executable Selects the Geomet executable file.
+It is called MakeGEQ.EXE on Windows, and makegeq on Mac OS X and Linux.

+Geomet Executable Selects the Geomet executable file.
 This file is part of the BGMN installation.
-It is called GEOMET.EXE on Windows, and geomet on Mac OS X and Linux. - Output Executable Selects the Output executable file.
+It is called GEOMET.EXE on Windows, and geomet on Mac OS X and Linux.

+- Output Executable Selects the Output executable file.
 This file is part of the BGMN installation.
 It is called OUTPUT.EXE on Windows, and output on Mac OS X and Linux. - Verzerr Executable Selects the Verzerr executable file.
 This file is part of the BGMN installation.
 It is called VERZERR.EXE on Windows, and verzerr on Mac OS X and Linux. - Gertest Executable Selects the Gertest executable file.
 This file is part of the BGMN installation.
 It is called GERTEST.EXE on Windows, and gertest on Mac OS X and Linux. - Run in WINE This box is only available on Linux and Mac OS X. It allows to use the Windows version of BGMN to be run in WINE.
-Check this option if the executable files specified above belong to the Windows version of BGMN. - Structure Files Directory Specifies the location where BGMN structure files (\.str) are stored.
-Several directories can be entered.
-Sub-directories will be scanned for \.str files, too.
-This allows to use a shared network structure repository and a local personal one simultaneously. - Device Files Directory Specifies the location where BGMN instrument files (\.sav, \.ger, \.geq, \.tpl) are stored. - Presets Directory Specifies the location where refinement preset files (\.pfp) are stored.
-See section 16 for more information on presets. - Convert raw scans to XY format If checked, raw scan files will be converted to ASCII XY free format (\.xy) prior to starting the refinement. - This option must only be disabled if the raw file format is directly supported by the BGMN backend (e. g. \.val, \.rd). - Manage phase quantification GOALs If this option is checked, a GOAL to compute relative phase quantities will be added automatically if a new phase is added from the "Add / Remove Phase" dialog.
-Example: Adding a new structure "vaterite.str" to a control file with the following phase content:
+Check this option if the executable files specified above belong to the Windows version of BGMN. - Convert raw scans to XY format If checked, raw scan files will be converted to ASCII XY free format (.xy) prior to starting the refinement. - This option must only be disabled if the raw file format is directly supported by the BGMN backend (e. g. .val, .rd). - Spectral line cursor shows all wavelengths from BGMN .lam file By default Profex uses a hard-coded table of characteristic wavelengths to display the spectral lines of $K\alpha_1$, $K\alpha_2$, and $K\beta$ with the spectral line cursor.
+The primary wavelength is read from the scan file (raw data file or refined profile), and all related secondary wavelengths are found in the hard-coded table.
+If this option is checked, Profex will try to locate the .lam file specified in the BGMN refinement control file using the keyword LAMBDA=, and read all wavelengths specified there.